shinexavier/C19PathFinder/README.md

 > The sad or scariest thing is that people are <ins>unaware</ins> of their pathway crossings with any victims (making them potential *vectors*) and thus are <ins>unable to prevent</ins> further transmission to others including their near and loved ones.

-This critical information that the project intends to unearth would be of grave help to everyone (including Govt. and Health authorities) in terms of having an understanding on the
+This critical information that the project intends to unearth would be of grave help to everyone (including Govt. and Health authorities) in terms of forming an understanding on the
-* virus transmission path
+* Virus *transmission path*
-* potential *vectors*
+* Potential *vectors*
-* geographically affected zones
+* Geographically *affected zones*
-* geographically safe zones
+* Geographically *safe zones*

 ## Approach